Are Pigeons Mammals

 Conclusion:

-Pigeons are in fact not mammals.
+Pigeons are not mammals.
 While pigeons and mammals both produce milk to feed their young, the composition and production of pigeon milk differ significantly.
 Pigeons have a special crop of milk that is produced in epithelial cells in their crop, which is a pouch in their throat for food storage before digestion.
 This semi-solid substance is produced for just a couple of days and is not similar to milk from mammals in terms of composition.

 This article can help individuals understand the unique characteristics of different species of birds, specifically pigeons.
 It provides insight into the special feeding behaviors of pigeons and the regulation of pigeon milk production by the hormone prolactin.
 Additionally, the article highlights the benefits of beneficial bacteria found in pigeon milk, which can act as immune boosters for baby pigeons.